tianlang0704/ComfyUI-StableProjectorzBridge/README.md

 # Install
-The best easiest way is to use ComfyUI Manager to install.
+The easiest way is to use ComfyUI Manager to install, otherwise just clone into ComfyUI's custom node folder.

 # Use
 1. Create a workflow with Projector Controlnet Input as input, and Projectorz Output as output